surfnet-niels/cpcl/readme.md

 ```

 #### SAML SPs
-To describe the configuration of multiple SAML SPs recieving attributes and identifiers, a "saml_sps" section MAY be defined.
+To describe the configuration of multiple SAML SPs recieving (the same) attributes and identifiers, a "saml_sps" section MAY be defined.
-This section describs the required and optional parameters for the "saml_sps" configuration.
+This section describes the required and optional parameters for the "saml_sps" configuration.
 If a required parameter is empty or missing, the configuration MUST be rejected as faulty and an error MUST must be thrown.
 Please note that in this scenario each and every SP will recieve the same set of attributes from the proxy.
 The entities descriptor provided as part of this configuration MAY include none SP entity types.
 The proxy MUST ignore such entities.
 To establish a secure connection between the saml_sps and the proxy it may be required to validate the entities metadata using a trusted third party.
 This is out of scope for CPCL.